-Even wonder if clean eating brownies were possible?
+Even wonder if healthy brownies were possible?
 They are!
 Here’s how.

 I made these as a Halloween treat, but you can always leave off the marshmallow topping and serve them just as they are.
 I found the original recipe on ElanasPantry.com.
-While the recipe was already technically clean, I played around with it just a bit.
+While the recipe was already technically healthy, I played around with it just a bit.
 I wanted to see if I could lower the cholesterol content, cut down on the sodium and reduce the glycemic index a bit more.
-You can see the nutrition data for both the original recipe and my version for an idea of what changed with my adaptation.
+And it worked!

 While the above list may seem like a lot to ask of a brownie, not only did I accomplish the task, I ended up with the best brownie I’ve ever sunken my teeth into!
 I have to give a big thank you to Elana for developing the original recipe.
 She is truly a genius in the kitchen!
 Please stop by her blog.
-While her focus is not specific to clean eating, many of her recipes qualify by leaps and bounds.
+While her focus is not specific to clean eating the way this blog is, many of her recipes qualify by leaps and bounds.

 And since I’m doing this for Halloween, I used Clean Eating Marshmallows for the topping and a little coco powder mixed with water to make the design.
 While the spider web is not the best, it’s pretty good considering I was doing it on marshmallow instead of on regular frosting.
 Plus, my little guy won’t care one way or the other.

 Needless to say, my munchkin is going to be VERY happy this Halloween!